Centers for Disease Control and Prevention

 The Centers for Disease Control and Prevention (CDC) is the national public health agency of the United States.
-It is a United States federal agency under the Department of Health and Human Services, and is headquartered in Atlanta, Georgia.
+It is a United States federal agency under the Department of Health and Human Services (HHS), and is headquartered in Atlanta, Georgia.

 The agency's main goal is the protection of public health and safety through the control and prevention of disease, injury, and disability in the US and worldwide.
 The CDC focuses national attention on developing and applying disease control and prevention.
-It especially focuses its attention on infectious disease, food borne pathogens, environmental health, occupational safety and health, health promotion, injury prevention and educational activities designed to improve the health of United States citizens.
+It especially focuses its attention on infectious disease, food borne pathogens, environmental health, occupational safety and health, health promotion, injury prevention, and educational activities designed to improve the health of United States citizens.
 The CDC also conducts research and provides information on non-infectious diseases, such as obesity and diabetes, and is a founding member of the International Association of National Public Health Institutes.

-The CDC's current director as of 2023 is Rochelle Walensky.
-The director reports to the U.S. Department of Health and Human Services.
-Since 2020, the CDC has faced scrutiny for its handing of the COVID-19 pandemic.
-In 2022, following an internal examination, Walensky acknowledged "some pretty dramatic, pretty public mistakes, from testing to data to communications" and called for the reorganization of CDC.
+As part of the announced 2025 HHS reorganization, CDC is planned to be reoriented towards infectious disease programs.
+It is planned to absorb the Administration for Strategic Preparedness and Response, while the National Institute for Occupational Safety and Health is planned to move into the new Administration for a Healthy America.